 Low Self-Esteem And Unrealistic Body Standards

-Binge eating disorder can also result from efforts to fit society’s desire for a thin body.
-In the past, the fashion and entertainment industry played a large part in setting unrealistic body standards for men and women.
-They still play a large hand in this, but social media has since exacerbated this problem.
-Traumatic experiences, such as sexual abuse, can also trigger binge eating disorder.
+Binge eating disorder can also result from efforts to reduce societal pressures.
+In the past, the fashion and entertainment industries played a significant part in setting unrealistic body standards.
+They still play a significant role, but social media significantly exacerbates this problem.
+Traumatic experiences, such as sexual abuse, can also cause an eating disorder to develop.

 Past Attempts To Diet